nebulaeonline/Isaac64cs/README.md

 5. `RandDoubleRaw(double Min, double Max, double MinZero = 1e-3)` generates a double in the range (Min, Max) using the MinZero parameter as the defacto smallest number (see source for info)
 6. `Shuffle()` mixes & rotates the data and refills the RNG buffer (occurs automatically at mod 256 runs)
 7. `Reseed()` reseeds the RNG from ground zero at any time; has variants mirroring the class constructors
-8. `Clone()` creates a copy of the current RNG state, allowing you to use the same RNG state in multiple threads or processes without interference.
+8. `Clone()` returns a new instance of the Rng with a complete clone of the current RNG's state; this allows you to "fork" the RNG and run multiple independent RNGs, all of which will start with identical state from the point of Clone().
+Useful for using the same RNG state in multiple functions or threads.

 ### Mimic of System.Random for 32-bit Ints: